 - Health care volunteers or workers

-- Multiple people use one needle for drugs
+- Many people use one needle for drugs

 - People who change sex partners frequently

-- Born before the invention of screening tests for Hepatitis-C
+- Born before the invention of screening tests for the disease

-For people with the strong immune system doctors generally don’t suggest any treatments and don’t prescribe any medicines but he/she surely examines the health of your liver through some tests like:
+For people with a strong immune system, the doctors generally don’t suggest any treatments and don’t prescribe any medicines, but the doctor will surely examine the health of the liver through some tests like:

 - Alkaline phosphate

-Apart from this, DAAs or Direct-acting antiviral medicines have been efficient to date for curing hepatitis-C especially acute ones, and its success rates are 80-90% also makes the entire treatment speedy and comfortable for patients.
-A list of some of them is below:
+- Apart from this, DAAs or Direct-acting antiviral medicines have been efficient to date for curing hepatitis-C especially acute ones, and their success rates are 80-90% also makes the entire treatment better and more comfortable for the patients.
+A list of antiviral medications is listed below: